 Eo=+1.82V 2H2O→O2+4H++4e−; Eo=−1.23V

 Since Eocell is positive, the cell reaction is spontaneous.
-This means that Co3+ ion will take part in the reaction.
-Therefore, Co3+ is not stable in aqueous solution.
+This means that the Co3+ ion will take part in the reaction.
+Therefore, Co3+ is not stable in an aqueous solution.

 Q.68 What would happen if the protective tin coating over an iron bucket is broken in some places?

-Answer: Iron will get rusted because iron has lesser reduction potential than tin.
+Answer: Iron will get rusted because iron has a lesser reduction potential than tin.

 Q.69 Explain why zinc dissolves in dilute HCl to liberate H2(g) but from concentrated H2SO4, the gas evolved is SO2.